CaroHaensch/carohaensch.github.io/index.md

 [LinkedIn](https://de.linkedin.com/in/anna-carolina-haensch-626b1b16a) |
 [University of Munich](https://www.stat.lmu.de/soda/en/team/contact-page/anna-carolina-haensch-10689cb3.html)

 Welcome!
-I am passionate about research on missing data, synthetic data and big data in the social sciences.
-As my work spans Statistics, Computational Social Science, and NLP, I publish in both traditional statistics and methods journals, as well as in NLP conference proceedings.
+I am passionate about research on missing data, synthetic data, and big data in the social sciences.
+My work spans Statistics, Computational Social Science, and NLP, and I publish in traditional statistics and methods journals and NLP conference proceedings.
 I also enjoy teaching (a lot) and programming (mostly in R and Python).
 If you have any questions, please feel free to contact me!

 # Curriculum vitae